 Every personal injury case has several “elements” or parts.
 You must prove portion using the burden of proof that applies to your situation.
 This is called a preponderance of the evidence.
 You must show:

 - The other person or entity involved in the incident must have had some responsibility to you.
 In a car accident case, for example, every driver owes a duty to others to drive in a way that is not a threat to others’ safety.

 - The at-fault person must have breached their duty to you to have a valid legal claim.
 Imagine that you were hit in an intersection because the other driver ran through a red light.
 The other driver had a duty to follow traffic signals, and they breached that duty when they ran through the red light.
 Violations of the law or rules of the road are some of the most common reasons that a driver breaches their duty to you to drive safely.

 - The violation of the other person’s duty must have caused you some damages.
 You cannot have a case without a connection between the losses you experienced and the breached duty.
 It’s not enough to have damage—you also have to show that your injuries or damage were directly or indirectly caused by the at-fault person.

 - You must have also suffered some damages to have a legal claim.
 That could be physical or mental injuries, or it could be economic damages like loss of income or a damaged vehicle.

-Because it’s the plaintiff’s burden to show all of the elements of their claim, you need an attorney to help you present the right kind of evidence and information to the jury or judge.
+Because it’s the plaintiff’s burden to show all of the elements of their claim, you need an experienced attorney to help you present the right kind of evidence and information to the jury or judge.
 Your word is often not enough in a personal injury case to meet your burden of proof.
 You need hard evidence—and John Foy & Associates can help you gather it.
 Fill out the form to your right or call us at 404-400-4000 to get your FREE consultation today.